 Further down the road is a study for the replica of the 1882 Carriedo Fountain in the Santa Cruz district, of Manila.
 This diminutive version was constructed in the 1990s by the National Artist for Sculpture and Godfather of Modern Sculpture, Napoleon V. Abueva.

 The final version of Abueva’s fountain is at the MWSS Administration Building, which was designed and completed by Arch.
 Gabriel Formoso in the 1980s, which replaced this building, as the administration building of the MWSS, in Quezon City.
 This 1950s edifice was done in the Art Deco style, as a tribute to the pre-war history of the Balara Filtration Complex.

 Just a stones’ throw from the MWSS Administration Building is the San Antonio de Padua Parish Church, which is tucked in the corner of a side street.
 This small chapel serves the nearby communities, and I assume that it was built in the late 1960s to early 1970s based on its architectural style.

 Further down the road is the Josefa Llanes Escoda Memorial Hall (1898-1945), which was designed by National Artist for Architecture nominee Arch.
-Francisco Mañosa (1931) in the 1970s.
+Francisco Mañosa (1931-2019) in the 1970s.
 Named after the noted World War II (1938-1945) heroine, women’s rights activist and found of the Girls Scouts of the Philippines, this building was inspired by the architecture of Bali and Thailand as a homage to our Asian neighbors.
 The area was the public pools, which are now closed.
 Arch.
 Mañosa was active in working with the MWSS on the Escoda Hall, as a tribute to his father, Eng.
 Manuel Mañosa, who was on of the directors of the National Waterworks and Sewerage Authority (NAWASA) after World War II.